 A sensitive application data may need to be protected against unauthorized modification.
-This relates to attacks at runtime to gain write access to the sensitive application data by another application. > The attacker executes an application that tries to alter (part of) the sensitive application data.
+This relates to attacks at runtime to gain write access to the sensitive application data by another application.

+The attacker executes an application that tries to alter (part of) the sensitive application data.

-5.3 Organisational security policies
+3.3 Organisational security policies

-- 95 The TOE provides specific security functionality that can be used by the Security IC Embedded Software.
-In the following specific security functionality is listed which is not derived from threats identified for the TOE's environment because it can only be decided in the context of the Security IC application, against which threats the Security IC Embedded Software will use the specific security functionality. - 96 ST applies the Protection policy during TOE Development and Production (BSI.P.Process-TOE) as specified below. - 97 ST applies the Additional Specific Security Functionality policy (AUG1.P.Add-Functions) as specified below. - New Organisational Security Policies (OSPs) are defined here below: 98 - P.Controlled-ES-Loading is related to the capability provided by the TOE to load Security IC 99 Embedded Software into the NVM after TOE delivery, in a controlled manner, during composite product manufacturing.
-The use of this capability is optional, and depends on the customer's production organization. - 100 P.Plat-Appl and P.Resp-Appl are related to the ES that is part of the evaluation, and valid in case NesLib is embedded in the TOE.
+- The TOE provides specific security functionality that can be used by the Security ICEmbedded Software.
+In the following specific security functionality is listed which is not derived from threats identified for the TOE's environment because it can only be decided in the context of the Security IC application, against which threats the Security IC Embedded Software will use the specific security functionality. - ST applies the Protection policy during TOE Development and Production (BSI.P.Process-TOE) as specified below. - 107 BSI.P.Lim-Block-Loader is dedicated to the Secure Flash Loader, and described in the BSI-CC-PP-0084-2014 package "Loader dedicated for usage in secured environment only". - 108 ST applies the Additional Specific Security Functionality policy (AUG1.P.Add-Functions) as specified below. - New Organisational Security Policies (OSPs) are defined here below: - P.Controlled-ES-Loading is related to the capability provided by the TOE to load Security IC Embedded Software into the NVM after TOE delivery, in a controlled manner, during composite product manufacturing.
+The use of this capability is optional, and depends on the customer's production organization. - P.Resp-Appl is related to the ES that is part of the evaluation, and valid in case NesLib is embedded in the TOE.

-BSI.P.Process-TOE Protection during TOE Development and Production:
+BSI.P.Process-TOE Identification during TOE Development and Production: